maxeyre/COVID-19/UK_timeline.md

 # Timeline of UK interventions

 20/01/2020
-- Guidance issued for returning travellers from China/Wuhan
+- Guidance issued for returning travellers from China/Wuhan (report to NHS 111 if have respiratory symptoms)

 31/01/2020
 - Public health information campaign was launched to advise people how to lessen the risk of spreading the virus